 The outcome of the Student Conduct Committee is final within the University, but you can choose to lodge a complaint about its decision with the ACT Ombudsman.

 You can bring a support person

 You do not have to attend a summary inquiry or appeal hearing alone.
-Another UC student, staff member or a Student Advocacy Officer from the University of Canberra Student Representative Council can accompany you.
+Another UC student, family member, friend, member of the academic or professional staff of the University or an UC SRC Student Advocacy Officer can accompany you.

 Reach out if you need help